nextcloud/documentation/admin_manual/installation/linux_installation.rst

 * openSUSE 13.2, Leap 42.1

 ``owncloud-files`` is available for the following distributions.
 You will have to install your own LAMP stack first.
+This allows you to create your own custom LAMP stack without dependency conflicts with the ownCloud package.
+Browse
+`<http://download.owncloud.org/download/repositories/9.0/owncloud-files/>`_ to
-Browse `<http://download.owncloud.org/download/repositories/9.0/owncloud-files/>`_ to find the ``owncloud-files`` package for your distro:
+find the ``owncloud-files`` package for your distro: